 August has arrived and disappointment seems to be the order of the day as you look around at your family's faces.
 You see sympathy in their eyes and they are all making the right, soothing noises.
 However, the pass marks on your finals exams were just not quite 'up there' which has resulted in being passed over by the powers that be with regard to both the subjects you wanted to read and the university you wanted to attend.

 The flip side of the coin is the word 'Adjustment'.
-This refers to the steps you could take if you have exceeded the minimum marks required for your CF (conditional firm) choice and that the required monies have been paid on time; £24 for 2018.
-From the 16th August 2018, or from the period when your CF changes to UF (unconditional firm) choice, you will have 5 calendar days to seek out and register for an alternative course, if this is what you would like to do.
+This refers to the steps you could take if you have exceeded the minimum marks required for your CF (conditional firm) choice and that the required monies have been paid on time.
+From the 15th August 2019, or from the period when your CF changes to UF (unconditional firm) choice, you will have 5 calendar days to seek out and register for an alternative course, if this is what you would like to do.
 The 'choices' segment of your 'Track' page will display the date that the Adjustment period ends.

 In order to make use of this option, you have to register on 'Track' and click on 'Register for Adjustment' on the 'choices' screen.
 Review universities or colleges that you would like to apply to and they will, in turn, check that you are eligible.
 They will then make an offer which you can accept if you would like to.
 Your 'Track' screen will be updated with that information and UCAS will send you out a confirmation letter.